Offered in: Chicago

 Sociology is the systematic study of human behavior and society, particularly its development, organization, and institutions.
 As a social science, it uses various empirical methods of inquiry to investigate and analyze social order, conflict, and change.

-Many sociologists conduct research aimed at directly influencing social policy or at refining and applying the current body of sociological theory to empower community activists, working for justice.
+Many sociologists conduct research to directly influence social policy or to refine and apply the current body of sociological theory to empower community activists working for justice.
 Subjects studied range from the micro level of individual behavior and agency to interaction between social groups both large and small to the macro level of social structures.
-Training in sociology is valued as preparation for graduate work in many professions, as well as careers in nonprofits, state and local government, and business.
+Training in sociology is valued as preparation for graduate work in many professions and careers in nonprofits, state and local government, and business.